run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/10_getting_started.md

 # Getting Started

-Let's start with deploying a simple workflow on a local instance of Llama Deploy.
-After installing Llama Deploy, create a `src` folder and a `workflow.py` file to it containing the following Python code:
+Let's start with deploying a simple workflow on a local instance of LlamaDeploy.
+After installing LlamaDeploy, create a `src` folder and a `workflow.py` file to it containing the following Python code:

 ```python